syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-paragraphs.md

 {% endhighlight %}

-## Removing the paragraph
+## Remove the paragraph

-The following code example demonstrates removing a paragraph from a slide.
+The following code example demonstrates how to remove a paragraph from a slide.

 {% highlight c# %}
 [C#]